 Comparison of blood glucose levels before and after intervention

 The mean blood glucose levels before intervention were 38 mg/dl in the oral glucose gel group and 35 mg/dl in the IV dextrose group.
 After intervention, mean blood glucose levels increased to 68 mg/dl in the oral glucose gel group and 74 mg/dl in the IV dextrose group.
-Among oral glucose gel group, blood glucose levels increased in 105 (84%) neonates at 30 minutes.
+Among the oral glucose gel group, blood glucose levels increased in 105 (84%) neonates at 30 minutes.
 Sustained euglycemia was observed in 99 neonates.
 Rebound hypoglycemia occurred in 6 neonates.
 Out of 124 neonates treated with IV dextrose, rebound hypoglycemia was observed in 7 neonates.
 Relative risk for rebound hypoglycemia was 0.8435 (95% CI 0.2917–2.4394; p = 0.7535), indicating no statistically significant difference between the two groups.

 DISCUSSION

-Earlier studies have shown that treatment with 40% oral glucose gel along with feeding is effective in treating hypoglycemia when compared to feeding alone.³˒⁴
+Earlier studies have shown that treatment with 40% oral glucose gel, along with feeding is effective in treating hypoglycemia when compared to feeding alone.³˒⁴

 The present study provides evidence that oral 40% glucose gel is effective in treating neonatal hypoglycemia with a low risk of rebound hypoglycemia.
 This study demonstrated that treatment with oral glucose gel corrected hypoglycemia in 84% of neonates, which is comparable to previously published literature.
 Harris et al. reported correction of hypoglycemia in 76% of neonates treated with oral glucose gel, while Rawat et al. reported improvement in 74% of neonates treated with glucose gel.³˒⁵ These findings reinforce the role of oral glucose gel as an effective first-line intervention for neonatal hypoglycemia.